 The Palestine Exploration Fund engages in research and studies concerning the Levant and Cyprus.
 This work includes Israel, Jordan, Lebanon, the Occupied Palestinian Territories (including the Gaza Strip), the Sinai Peninsula, and parts of Syria.

-In our policies regarding membership, research grants and lectures we uphold the principles of neutrality and legality, in accordance with the rulings of legitimate international bodies such as the UN and the International Court of Justice.
-We do not subscribe to any political agenda, nor conduct or support any politically-motivated activities.
+The PEF’s policies regarding membership, research grants, publications, and lectures all seek to maintain the principles of neutrality and legality in accordance with the rulings of recognised international bodies such as the United Nations and the International Court of Justice.
+PEF neither supports any political agenda nor conducts any politically-motivated activities.

-The PEF’s neutrality extends to non-cooperation with institutions that employ academic research for overt political ends, including conferences, publications and exhibitions.
+The PEF’s aim to remain neutral extends to non-cooperation with institutions that employ academic research for overt political ends, including conferences, publications, or exhibitions.